 - Completion of the return-to-running program without pain or swelling in the knee joint

-- Passing score on all functional assessments, like hopping on one leg
+- A passing score on all functional assessments, like hopping on one leg

 - Quad-to-hamstring ratio greater than 70%